VerosK/fio-vypisy/README.md

 # FIO Výpisy

-If you can't understand the language, then the repository is not probably intended for you.
-It contains script for automating Czech Fio bank.
+If you can't understand the language, then the repository is probably not intended for you.
+It contains a Python script for automating access to Czech Fio bank.

 ## K čemu to je?